 Irish soda bread has been one of Ireland’s staple foods for centuries and is the ultimate quick bread.
 This rustic looking round loaf of bread is made without yeast and is so simple to make.
 This recipe uses spelt flour for exceptional flavor.

-After the loaf is formed, traditionally, a deep cross is slashed on the top with a sharp knife which opens up during baking.
-Folk lore says that this is to “let the devil out” while it is baking.
+After forming the loaf, the tradition is to slash a deep cross on the top with a sharp knife.
+The slash marks open up during the baking process.
+Folklore says that this is to “let the devil out” while it is baking.
 It also could be that it is easy to divide into four equal pieces.

 To make the farls the dough is flattened out and the cross is cut all the way through so there are four equal triangular pieces.
 They are popped onto the skillet, cooked then served hot.
 It is a favorite for breakfast.